Differential Equations

 Ordinary Differential Equations

-with decay constant $\alpha > 0$.
-This differential equation is referred to as \quoting{ordinary}, since it only includes the derivative with respect to one quantity (here time $t$).
+with decay constant α>0.
+This differential equation is referred to as \quoting{ordinary}, since it only includes the derivative with respect to one quantity (here time t).
 It is furthermore a differential equation of ‘1. order’, since only the first derivative is taken.

 The solution of a differential equation is not a number, but a function.
-Here, the solution is $x(t) = x_0e^{-\alpha t}$, which can be proven by taking the first derivative.
+Here, the solution is x(t)=x0eαt, which can be proven by taking the first derivative.
 Unfortunately, in most practical cases, a differential equation can not be be solved analytically.
 This holds especially for ordinary systems of differential equations.
 An example is the Newtonian mechanics of a particle

 Alternatively to the previous notation, the differential equation can also be interpreted as an ordinary system of differential equations of 1. order with double the number of variables